Akselera Tech

 Step 3: Validate in Keyword Planner

-Important: Low volume does not mean low value.
-A keyword with 20 monthly searches and a 15% conversion rate is more valuable than a keyword with 2,000 searches and a 0.5% conversion rate.
+Check volume, competition, and suggested bid.
+Low volume does not mean low value — a keyword with 20 monthly searches and 15% CVR beats 2,000 searches at 0.5% CVR.

 Step 4: Organize by Ad Group